BrainBlend-AI/atomic-agents/atomic-forge/atomic_tools/youtube_transcript_scraper/README.md

 4. **Generate Your API Key**
    - Navigate to "Credentials" in the left sidebar.
    - Click on "Create Credentials" and select "API Key."
-   - Copy the generated API key and add it to your `.env` file as shown above.
+   - Copy the generated API key and use it in your configuration as shown above.

 ## Input & Output Structure